jupyter/jupyter/docs/source/index.rst

 =====================

 The Jupyter Notebook is a web application for interactive data science and scientific computing.
-Using Jupyter Notebook, users can author engaging documents that combine live-code with narrative text, equations, images, video, and visualizations.
+Using the Jupyter Notebook, you can author engaging documents that combine live-code with narrative text, equations, images, video, and visualizations.
 By encoding a complete and reproducible record of a computation, the documents can be shared with others on GitHub, Dropbox, and